ENCODE-DCC/long-rna-seq-pipeline/dnanexus/Readme.md

 ## Applets (aka steps):
 *Preparation:* Typically these steps are only one once per gender specific reference genome (e.g. GCRh37/hg19 female) and
              gene annotation (e.g. gencode.v19).
-The result os the preparation steps are used in all subsequent pipeline runs for the same genome, gender and annotation.
+The result of the preparation steps are used in all subsequent pipeline runs for the same genome, gender and annotation.
 - merge-annotation - Takes a gene annotation (e.g. gencode.v19.annotation.gtf.gz) gzipped gtf file, the corresponding tRNA gzipped gtf and a spike-in set (e.g. ERCC) gzipped fasta file and combines them into a single